percona/percona-server-mongodb-operator/source/openshift.rst

       Setting Custom Resource Definition requires your user to have cluster-admin role privileges.

-   If you want to manage Percona Server for MongoDB cluster with a non-privileged user, the necessary permissions can be granted by applying the next clusterrole:
+   If you want to manage Percona Distribution for MongoDB cluster with a non-privileged user, the necessary permissions can be granted by applying the next clusterrole: